5 Weight Training Safety Tips

 Be careful loading up that barbell with four 45s too soon!

-Back injuries caused by improper form: lifting with the back or twisting in an awkward way, are all too common during weight training.
+Back injuries caused by improper form like lifting with the back or twisting in an awkward way, are all too common during weight training.

 By always maintaining correct posture and sticking to the right form to prevent lifting with the back, it is easier to limit potential back injuries.

 In general, it is best not to twist the back while holding the weights.
-Twisting the back while holding weight can put undue stress on the lower back, and you don’t want this.
+Twisting the back while holding weight can put undue stress on the lower back, and you don’t want that.

 Some advanced exercises require some twisting motions.
 We suggest avoiding these until you know you can handle it with perfect form.